wmvolckmann/wmvolckmann.github.io/about/about.md

 Hi.
 Here are some random factoids.

-* Contact me at wmvolckmann at ucdavis dot edu
+* Contact me at wmvolckmann at gmail dot com
 * I am not Mr. Volckmann.
 Don't call me that.
 It's gross.
 * From [Wisconsin](wisconsin.jpg) (mind the accent)
 * Bachelor's degree in math and economics from [UW-Madison](uwmadison.jpg)